acorg/Racmacs/README.md

 ```

 ### Install acmacs.r
-Depending upon you operating system run one of the commands below
+Depending upon your operating system run one of the commands below

 ```R
 # Mac